psaelango/poke-api/README.md

 The React App is A Pokédex using data from the [Pokemon API](https://pokeapi.co/), a Pokédex is a Pokémon catalogue/indexer, where you can search and find details about Pokémons.

-Please keep this repository private.
 You should check your solution in here while making commits at logical increments.
 We’re interested in how your solution developed, not just the end result.

 **Please implement the following features**